psoder3/TankWars/README.md

 // returns a list of all active lightning in the arena (in read-only form)
 // after touching lightning your tank will forever shoot bullets twice as fast public List<Lightning> getLightnings()

+// returns a list of all active hearts in the arena (in read-only form)
+// touching a heart will add one life to your tank (if not already at max lives) public List<Heart> getHearts()

 // returns a list of all active bombs in the arena (in read-only form) public List<Bomb> getBombs()